nats-io/nats.deno/README.md

 ### Wildcard Subscriptions

 Subjects can be used to organize messages into hierarchies.
-For example the subject may add additional information that can be useful in providing a context to the message.
+For example, a subject may contain additional information that can be useful in providing a context to the message, such as the ID of the client that sent the message, or the region where a message originated.

-Instead of subscribing to each specific subject for which you may want to receive a message, you can create subscriptions that have wildcards.
-Wildcards match one or more tokens in a subject, but tokens represented by a wildcard are not specified.
+Instead of subscribing to each specific subject, you can create subscriptions that have subjects with wildcards.
+Wildcards match one or more tokens in a subject.
+A token is a string following a period.

-Each subscription is independent.
+All subscriptions are independent.
 If two different subscriptions match a subject, both will get to process the message:

 ```javascript